sk4rd/dots/README.md

 ### Uninstall

-This will remove all my config files, which have been applied forever.
+This will remove all my config files, which have been applied, **forever**.

 ```
 sudo ./uninstall.sh